CSTDev/personal-site/src/content/posts/2026-04-22-soil-moisture-exporter-pt2.md

   - build-narrative
 ---

-This covers how I set up a system to monitor my house plants and let me know when they need watering.
+This is a build write-up, it covers how I process the sensor readings, visualise them in Grafana, and get alerted when a plant needs watering.
 Part 1 covering the hardware setup can be found here: [Monitoring house plants for when they need watering](../soil-moisture-exporter), here I'll go through making use of the readings and sending alerts when a plant needs watering.

 Now we’ve got the sensor up and running, taking readings on a regular basis and sending those to a message queue the next step is to receive those messages and do something about them.